Ivi logo mobile

 1976 or newer needs to be smogged in California every 2 years

-1975 or newer must meet Direct Import requirements(FTP testing)
+1975 or newer must meet Direct Import requirements (FTP testing)

-1974 or older exempt from smog
+1974 or older exempt from smog (in-use testing)

-1968-1974 Vehicles need to meet EPA requirements per 40CFR Title 85, Subpart P 11/15/1972
+1968–1974 vehicles need to meet EPA requirements per 40CFR Title 85, Subpart P 11/15/1972

 1967 or older are exempt from testing/import requirements

-6) I have a Nissan Skyline R32,R33,R34 already in the states, could I get it registered?
+6) I have a Nissan Skyline R32, R33, or R34 already in the US, could I get it registered?

 California